mrdbourke/old_blog/README.md

-# Your blog
+# Deprecated

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+2022-06-15: This old repo is deprecated.
+I'm creating a new blog.